AakashKT/CuckooHashingHLS/README.md

 - `v3-fpga-correct-stdout-correct-test-array-response.zip`: We add a new argument to the kernel that stores `2 * i` at array index `i`, this contains legal values.
 So the problem is *not* that the kernel is not running (it is!) the problem is that we're not able to serialize de-serailize the struct.
+- `v4-fpga-runs-correctly-on-4-tests.zip` actually desrializes requests and responses properly, and provides the right values on the other side.
+  This is awesome.
+Next test will scale this up.